 Coos Bay was established in the 1850’s as Marshfield, but changed its name to Coos Bay in 1944.
 Year’s later, the cities’ of Empire and Eastside merged with Coos Bay making Coos Bay the largest city on the Oregon Coast with a current population of 16,292.
 Coos Bay is also the birthplace of legendary runner, Steve Prefontaine .

-The name Coos Bay is derived from one of the area’s Native American tribes and has two Indian meanings – lake, and place of pines, both very fitting for this area.
+The name Coos Bay is derived from area’s Native American tribes' word for “South” (Kuukuus or Kuukwis) in the Hanis and Milluk languages.
 Several Native American Tribes called the Coos Bay region their ancestral homeland including the Confederated Tribes of Coos, Lower Umpqua and Siuslaw Indians, and the Coquille Indians.
 For more information on this topic, read this great blog from Milluk Language expert, Patty Phillips.